v1in/gulp-optimize-starter/README.md

-# start-project-gulp-bootstrap
+# gulp-optimize-starter

+Optimized Gulp Starter for future development.
-Starting files with gulp 4 and bootstrap 5.
+The project is based on gulp 4 and includes Bootstrap 5

 #### Tech Stack: